Looking Glass 100K

 Event overview

-The Looking Glass 100k is a trail ultramarathon held in Pisgah Forest, North Carolina, on November 15, 2025.
-The course is a single large loop that starts and ends near the Pisgah Ranger Station, across from Davidson River Campground off FS 5069.
-Distance is approximately ~62 miles with about ~10,500 ft of elevation gain and a similar amount of elevation loss.
+The Looking Glass 100k is a single-loop trail ultramarathon held in Pisgah Forest, North Carolina, on November 15, 2025.
+The course distance is about ~62 miles with approximately 10,500 ft of elevation gain and loss.
+The route starts and finishes at the field across from Davidson River Campground off FS 5069 near the Pisgah Ranger Station.
 The event has a 20-hour time limit.

-Aid stations are placed roughly every 4.5 - 9 miles and will provide at minimum water and Skratch Labs electrolyte drink.
-Minimum food items listed include bananas, orange slices, potato chips, pretzels, PB&J, pickles, Snickers, and M&Ms. Mandatory gear for runners and pacers includes a headlamp with backup, weatherproof seam-sealed jacket, emergency bivy (an emergency blanket does not count), insulating base layer, warm hat and gloves, emergency whistle, a 32 oz+ hydration carrier, and the race GPS tracker.
-Crews may access specific full aid stations and pacers may join at aid 5 (mile 41.8).
+Aid stations are located roughly every 4.5–9 miles and will provide at minimum water and Skratch Labs electrolyte drink.
+Minimum foods listed include bananas, orange slices, potato chips, pretzels, PB&J, pickles, Snickers, and M&Ms. Runners and pacers must carry required safety gear at all times, including a headlamp with backup batteries, a seam-sealed weatherproof jacket, an emergency bivy (blanket not accepted), insulating base layer, warm hat and gloves, emergency whistle, a 32oz+ hydration carrier, and the race GPS tracker.
+Mandatory gear checks will be conducted and race staff may remove participants from the course.
+Crews are allowed at specified full aid stations and must service runners within a 50-yard radius.
+Packet pickup is the Friday before the event at Sierra Nevada Brewery in Fletcher, NC; there is no race-morning pickup and runners must collect their own packets.
+Pacers may join at Aid 5 (mile 41.8) and must complete the final ~20 miles.
 Visit the organization's website for the most recent information.

 62 mi